 Bernie Luskin’s definitions and distinctions between implicit and unconscious bias are:

 Implicit bias is the bias in judgment and/or behavior that develops from subtle cognitive processes (e.g., implicit attitudes and implicit stereotypes) that are held and often operate at a level below conscious awareness and may not be recognized.

 Unconscious bias refers to a bias that we are unaware of, and that happens outside of our control.
-Unconscious bias is a bias that happens automatically of which we may not be aware yet is measurably when examining responses in our brain.
-The distinctions are subtle but they are there.
+Unconscious bias is a bias that happens automatically of which we may not be aware, yet is measurable when examining responses in our brain.
+The distinctions are subtle, but they are there.

 Link to Harvard Project Implicit Test: